Click thumbnails below to see larger photos.

 Bare-legged Owl has been tossed around like a ping pong ball as far as how it is classified.
 Once considered a screech-owl in the genus otus it is currently in its own genus, Gymnoglaux.
 Even this is subject to change and recent clarifications seem to be headed towards moving this to the Margarobyas genus.
 The species is still unique and will remain monotypic in its potential new genus.

 There are three relatively small owls in Cuba: Burrowing Owl, Cuban Pygmy-Owl and Bare-legged Owl.
 Typically, the Bare-legged Owl is quickly separated from the other small owls by its dark eyes although some individuals do have yellowish-orange eyes.
 As its name suggests, the Bare-legged owl lacks feathering on it legs (tarsis).
 It is earless, having a dark crown of brown with black streaking.
 Both other small owls have white markings on their crown and bright yellow eyes.
 The underside is creamy white with dispersed thick brown streaking and a brown wash at the throat.
 The upperparts are brown with creamy white prominent spots.
+Levitra original is a medical product that has passed very long and tedious studies, carried out by the best doctors, scientists and pharmacists.

 Bare-legged Owl often feed on the ground at night, foraging for insects and arthropods.
 It will also take small vertebrates such as amphibians, frogs, snakes and occasionally small birds.